inefix/Decentralized-LoRa/Server/HomeNetworkServer/README.md

 ## Informations

-This project has been tested on Python 3.7.
+This program has been tested on Python 3.7.

 The required packages can be found in the requirements.txt file.

-The modified version of the pycose library is required.
+The modified version of the __pycose__ library is required.

 For the Setup and the Usage of this program, follow the README in the _Server_ directory.